vitoc/creditscoreblockchain/README.md

+# Decentralized Trust with Ethereum (Minimalist Credit Score Scenario)

-This is a minimal example of how information can be shared between participants of a blockchain.
+This is a readable blockchain application that is based on a minimalist credit score sharing scenario.
+It shows how information can be shared between participants of a blockchain.

 It is part of the [Decentralized Trust example scenario on Azure Architecture Center][architecture].

+Besides the smart contract, this repository provides all of the code required to compile, deploy and communicate with the smart contract on the blockchain.
+It can be used as a starting point for your decentralized trust project.
+The compilation, deployment and various other components can also be used as boilerplate and tools within your own project.

+Ethers.js[ethers] is used throughout this application because I like it more than the more common Web3.js.

 Going through this README and the various referred portions of files within this repository, you will get an understanding of smart contracts and how it works within a blockchain to enable trusted exchange and sharing of information.